mainmatter/playbook/workflow/design/README.md

 ## Design Sources

-We manage design source files like code, maintaining an authoritative main line and making changes in change sets that are only applied back to the mainline once complete.
-Design sources can be maintained using a version control system just like for the project's code or in a separate system, depending on the environment of a project.
+Design source files should generally be managed like code, maintaining an authoritative main line and making changes in change sets that are only applied back to the mainline once complete and reviewed.
+Design sources can be maintained using a version control system just like for the project's source code or in a separate system, depending on the available tools and infrastructure.

 ### Change Sets/Branches

-No changes to design sources are ever applied directly to the mainline.
-Only after a set of changes has been reviewed and deemed good for application is it applied back as one discrete change.
-All individual changes that are applied back together should be related to the same UI element(s).
+Just like changes to a project's source code, no changes to design sources should ever be applied directly to the mainline.
+Only after a set of changes has been reviewed and deemed good is it applied back as one discrete change.
+All individual changes that are applied back together should be related to the same UI element(s) or aspect of the UI (e.g. changing the color scheme once for all UI elements).
 Once changes have been applied back to the mainline, that fact should be noted in the issue describing the work that was done in the change.
-The change should also be referenced in the issue if the tools allow that or if that is not the case, a static image of the change should be attached to the issue.
+The change should also be referenced in the issue if the tools allow that or if that is not the case, before/after images of the change should be attached to the issue.

 #### Reviews